shrine-maiden-heavy-industries/torii-hdl/docs/install.md

 ::::{tab} Surfer
 There are two ways to install Surfer, the first is from source, and the other is using a pre-built binary.

-Please see the [surfer install instructions](https://gitlab.com/surfer-project/surfer#installation) for up-to-date installation instructions for your platform.
+Please see the [surfer installation instructions] for up-to-date installation instructions for your platform.
 ::::
 :::::
 :::::{tab} OSS-CAD-Suite